PhoenixARC/-PCK-Studio/README.md

 Melon Build: A Revamp of PCK Studio!

 ## Melon Build:
 This is a revamp of PCK Studio!
-With a whole new UI and much more new features, you can make .pck files in a much cooler fashon!
+With a whole new UI and much more new features.
+Make .pck files in a much cooler fashon!

 ## Supported File formats